kircherlab/MPRA_SaturationMutagenesis/mrkdown/about.md

 | ZRS               | 7:156,583,813-156,584,297           | Limb malformations                                                 | TATA-pGL4m(EV087)* | pGL4Zc      | NIH/3T3           | 24                             | 4.2      | 485            |
 |                   | 7:156,791,119-156,791,603           |                                                                    |                    |             |                   |                                |          |                |

+### Data usage

+We are making our data available prior to publication in line with  [Fort Lauderdale principle](https://www.genome.gov/pages/research/wellcomereport0303.pdf), allowing others to use the data but allowing the data producers to make the first presentations and to publish the first paper with global analyses of the data.
+In addition, we also reserve the right to publish the first analysis of the differences seen in the TERT knock-down experiments and alternative cell-type experiments.
+Studies that do not overlap with these intentions may be submitted for publication at any time, but must appropriately cite the data source.
+After publication of the data, the first publication of the data producers should be cited for any use of this data.

 ### Contact

 For general information and specific questions about the experiment contact [Nadav Ahituv](mailto:nadav.ahituv@ucsf.edu).
 For questions on the data analysis please contact [Martin Kircher](mailto:martin.kircher@bihealth.de).
 About the website please contact [Max Schubach](mailto:max.schubach@bihealth.de) or refer directly to the [github repository](https://github.com/kircherlab/MPRA_SaturationMutagenesis) of this website.